ima21981/comp122-f24_mine/format-encodings/notes_11_05.md

    1. No class on Monday, Nov 11
       - Veterans Day

+   1. git clone  \*/code\*.git
+      - You might have gotten a permission error
+      - Your really executing `my_git clone`
+      - A bug, which has subsequently been fixed, was introduced
+      - Why, `my_git clone` does an immediate commit and push to the repo.
+      - Why, because github classroom change their model for creating repos.

    1. Name: nextInt (atoi)
       - Status: Assigned
       - Deliverable ID: 44-